isomerpages/tp-virtualcampus/index.md

       background: /images/Home/virtual_backgrounds-01-v3.jpg
       variant: center
   - infopic:
-      title: TP CCA Scholarships 2025
-      subtitle: RECOGNISE YOUR ACHIEVEMENTS!
+      title: POL-ITE Games (AY2025/26)
+      subtitle: THE HEAT IS ON!
       id: infopic
-      description: This annual Scholarship is awarded to deserving students who have contributed significantly to their respective CCAs in TP.
-Applications are now open!
-      button: APPLY NOW!
+      description: Feel the spirit, fever and excitement.
+Cheer on Team Temasek as our athletes contest for sporting glory at the annual Polytechnic-ITE Games!
+      button: DISCOVER THE ACTION!
-      url: /tp-cca-scholarships-2025/
+      url: /polite-games-2025/
-      image: /images/Events/Highlights/1920px__W__by_1080px__H_.png
       alt: Image alt text
   - infopic:
       title: TP National Day Celebrations 2025